jn8366ew/django_search/README.md

 * Fundamental MVT pattern of Django
 * Docker connection with Postgresql
 * Full-text search and GIN index in Postgresql
+* Data Used with 45,641 rows with 'authors' and 'title' fields

 # Main Requirements
 * Python (3.9.1)